craftercms/docs/source/by-role/developer/upgrade/upgrading-in-context-editing.rst

 ----------

 The approach to upgrade JavaScript applications will depend on how you first integrated your app with ICE.
-If you didn't have in-context editing on your app, head to :ref:`XB docs <newIa-xbJsApps>` to learn how to integrate.
+If you didn't have in-context editing on your app, head to :ref:`XB docs <xbJsApps>` to learn how to integrate.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Migrating From Setting Attributes Manually